terminusdb-labs/lexdata/README.md

 ```

-The number part is reprsented using 8-bit words as *limbs* analogous
+The number part is reprsented using 7-bit words as *limbs* analogous
-to the mechanism of GMP.
-The use of bytes increases the compactness
+to the mechanism of GMP, but with a bit flipped to ensure there are no
-for small numbers, which is an advantage.
+zero bytes.

 ```
 The number part of 12:

 |00001100|

-The full represenation of 12, inclusing size of 1:
+The full represenation of 12, including size of 1:

 |10000001|00001100|